Sch8ill/mcclient-lib/README.md

 # only for basic ServerListPing
 has_favicon = res.favicon

-# only for query and Bedrock
+# only for query and Bedrock responses
 gametype = res.gametype

-# only for query and bedrock
+# only for query and bedrock responses
 map = res.map

-# only for bedrock
+# only for bedrock responses
 server_id = res.server_id

 # timestamp of the request